Table of contents

 Every 10 years the census provides the opportunity to compare mid-year population estimates with a count of the population at a given point in time.
 Population estimates are produced from administrative records on births and deaths and Long-Term International Migration (LTIM) estimates, in addition to other adjustments.

-The census-based 2011 mid-year population estimate for England and Wales was 464,000 or 0.8% higher than the mid-year population estimates rolled-forward from the 2001 Census base.
-There are several possible causes for this small difference but it was considered that the “largest single cause is most likely to be underestimation of long-term immigration from central and eastern Europe in the middle part of the decade” (ONS, 2012).
+The census-based 2011 mid-year population estimate for England and Wales was 464,000 or 0.8% higher than the mid-year population estimates rolled forward from the 2001 Census base.
+There are several possible causes for this small difference but it was considered that the “largest single cause is most likely to be underestimation of long-term immigration from central and eastern Europe (PDF, 1MB) in the middle part of the decade”.
 This was before improvements were made in 2009 to the International Passenger Survey (IPS).

-In light of these differences, Office for National Statistics (ONS) has published a revised series of net migration estimates for 2001 to 2011 (shown in Table 1) as part of a review into the Quality of Long-Term International Migration estimates from 2001 to 2011.
+In light of these differences, we published a revised series of net migration estimates for 2001 to 2011 as part of a review into the quality of Long-Term International Migration estimates from 2001 to 2011.
 The main findings of the review were:

-The adjustments applied increase the overall estimate of net migration across the decade, but most particularly in 2005 to 2008, when the evidence suggests that the majority of migrants who were missed by the IPS immigrated to the UK.
+The adjustments applied increase the overall estimate of net migration across the decade, but most particularly in 2005 to 2008, when the evidence suggests that most migrants who were missed by the IPS immigrated to the UK.

-Users who wish to see a more detailed breakdown of inflows and outflows of long-term international migrants between 2001 and 2011 by variables such as reason for migration, age and sex, citizenship and country of birth should continue to use the existing LTIM and IPS annual tables, but should bear in mind the caveat that the headline net migration estimates have now been revised as outlined in this section.
+Users who wish to see a more detailed breakdown of inflows and outflows of long-term international migrants between 2001 and 2011 by variables such as reason for migration, age and sex, citizenship and country of birth should continue to use the existing LTIM and IPS annual tables, but should bear in mind the caveat that the headline net migration estimates have now been revised.